Garth Crooks' team of the week: Romelu Lukaku, Wayne Rooney, Dele Alli, Kyle Walker, Steve Mounie

 Defender - Kyle Walker (Manchester City)

-I would no have sooner paid £50m for Kyle Walker than fly to the moon but I can see why Pep Guardiola did.
+I would no sooner have paid £50m for Kyle Walker than I would to fly to the moon but I can see why Pep Guardiola did.
 How else was Guardiola going to get Spurs to let this particularly athletic full-back join their rivals?
 Unless, of course, he was prepared to offer Tottenham something quite outrageous in order to bolster his chances of winning the Premier League title?
 After all that's what's at stake.

 Against a courageous Brighton and Hove Albion, who defended as though their lives depended on it, Walker looked every inch the player Guardiola would have wanted: comfortable on the ball, patient in defence and in no particular hurry to demonstrate to the viewing audience that he was worth the money.